fleeto/kubectl-std-json/README.md

 # kubectl-std-json

 Export Kubernetes object in JSON format with a clean and sorted style.
-Remove some auto generated fields and then sort fields in it
+Remove some auto generated fields and then sort fields in it.

 ## Installation